KhalilBR94/PathogenicAaMutation/README.md

   ├──examples : #Templates of applications from Deepchain
       |  ├──app_with_checkpoint.py # example: app example with checkpoint
       |  ├──torch_classifier.py # example: show how to train a neural network with pre-trained embeddings
-  +- src: #Code to run the application
+  ├──src: #Code to run the application
       |  ├──Results : #folder that contains the results that we will obtain as output: PR_curves, ROC_curve and confusion matrix plots in png format
       |  ├──__init__.py  # __init__ file to create python module
       |  ├──main_model.py : #Train and evaluation of the model